htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 - For the machine ad attributes ``OpSys*`` and configuration parameters ``OPSYS*``, treat macOS 11.X as if it were macOS 10.16.X.
-  This represents the major version nubmers in a consistent, if somewhat inaccurate manner.
+  This represents the major version numbers in a consistent, if somewhat inaccurate manner.
   :jira:`626`